 23. Rental Insurance.
 Tenants agree to get at least basic rental insurance as advised by the State of California to protect his/her belongings in case of theft, fire, and natural disaster.
 Landlord has Landlord Insurance from X-company.

 24. Master Tenant.
-Master Tenant agrees to be the CFO of the house and be responsible for all on-time payments in full to the Landlord.
+Master Tenant agrees to be the Chief Financial Officer (CFO) of the house and be responsible for all on-time payments in full to the Landlord.
 The co-signer of the Master Tenant is responsible for all on-time payments in full if the Master Tenant fails to fulfill his duties and honor the agreement in this lease.

 25. Landlord Inspection.
 Landlord may come by the property with a 24-hour heads up to inspect the property and pick up mail at his discretion.